chrisarg/Bit-Set/README.md

 - Example 5: Loading and extracting a bitset

-    A slightly more complex example, in which we create a bitset, set a few bits, extract them into a buffer (allocated via FFI::Platypus::Buffer, though other possibilities exist e.g. through Task::MemManager) and then checking that their values is correct.
+    A slightly more complex example, in which we create a bitset, set a few bits, extract them into a buffer (allocated via `FFI::Platypus::Buffer`, though other possibilities exist e.g. through Task::MemManager) and then checking that their values is correct.
 The load example reverses the logic, i.e. we allocate the buffer, set its value using pack, put the buffer into a bitset and test the